Toggle menu

 Explore our local history from the age of prehistoric man to modern life and times.
 Discover more about famous people connected with Guildford and Surrey.
 Including garden designer Gertrude Jekyll and author Lewis Carroll.
 Enjoy our unique collection of needlework and toys.
 As well as free displays and exhibitions, we have a programme of events and activities for all ages.

-We are open Wednesday to Saturdays 12noon to 4.30pm (last entry 4pm).
+We are open Wednesday to Saturdays 12noon to 4.30pm and the last entry is at 4pm.

 There are times when we're working hard to changeover our exhibitions, and this might mean that some spaces or displays may be closed.
 If you're visiting to see a specific display, you can call us on 01483 444751 to check that it's open.